 Many other countries with the right climate and altitude grow tea for making black tea.
 Even the UK has one small tea estate, although it only produces a very small amount of tea that’s blended with other country’s teas before being sold.

 Kenyan Black Tea is the most produced type of tea in this country.
 It’s grown predominately to be blended with other tea types to create breakfast black tea blends.
 Many varieties and cultivars are grown here across Kenya.
 Kenyan black tea characteristics are brisk and full-bodied.
 They are typically very strong and don’t need to brew for long.

-Taiwanese Black Tea is not as well-known as the oolongs grown in Taiwan.
+Taiwanese Black Tea is not as well-known as the oolongs are grown in Taiwan.
 The altitudes, climates, and soils make Taiwanese black teas very similar in characteristics to Chinese black tea, but with more honeyed sweet notes.
 Some varieties also have unique tasting notes of mint and cinnamon.
-You might find Taiwanese black teas labelled as Formosan.
+You might find Taiwanese black teas labeled as Formosan.